 In a food chain, not all of the energy a plant gets from the sun makes it all the way to the decomposers at the end of the chain.
 In fact, very little of the energy makes it that far.
 Lots of energy gets used along the path of a food chain.
-Actually, 90% of the energy is used within each link in the chain.
-The plant uses most of the energy it gets from the sun to grow, to move water and nutrients through its stem and leaves, and to move itself around to get as much of the sunlight on itself as it can.
-When a bug eats this plant, it stores only 10% of the plant's energy in its own body.
-When a bird eats the bug, it gets only 10% of the energy that the bug stored in its body.
-You can see that by the time the sun energy gets to the bird, it gets only 1% (that's 10% of 10%) of the energy that was in the plant.
+Actually, 90 percent of the energy is used within each link in the chain.
+The plant uses most of the energy it gets from the sun to grow, move water and nutrients through its stem and leaves, and move itself around to get as much of the sunlight as it can.
+When a bug eats this plant, it stores only 10 percent of the plant's energy in its own body.
+When a bird eats the bug, it gets only 10 percent of the energy that the bug stored in its body.
+You can see that by the time the sun's energy gets to the bird, it gets only 1 percent (that's 10 percent of 10 percent) of the energy that was in the plant.